Incident DetailsCause of Death:

 United States Marine Corps

-He served with distinction as a part of the elite 8th and I company's presidential support unit and in 1991, he was named his company's ''Marine of the Year.''
+He served with distinction as a part of the elite 8th and I company's presidential support unit at the Marine Barracks Washington and in 1991, he was named his company's ''Marine of the Year.''